tr3kl0v/stop-sauron/README.md

 ## Compatibility

 Stop Sauron supports the software packages mentioned in the table below on OSX.
 The test column can have several states.
-The :white_check_mark: means 100% tested on the complete software and the :small_red_triangle_down: means tested, but not on all packages options.
-For example McAfee has many options like a webfirewall, threat prevention, etc. The :heavy_check_mark: means that according to several sources like man documentation of the functions used on bash this shouldw work, but is not yet tested and the :x: means does not work.
+The :white_check_mark: means :100:% tested on the complete software package and the :small_red_triangle_down: means tested, but not on all software packages options.
+For example McAfee has many options like a webfirewall, threat prevention, etc. The :heavy_check_mark: means that according to several sources like man documentation of the functions used on bash this should work, but is not yet tested and the :x: means does not work.

 | Packages | Version | Tested |
 | :--- | :--- | ---: |